dhillondeep/Create-Arduino/README.md

 $ cp ../../Makefile-Linux.mk ./Makefile
 ```

 `Makefile` has a `PROJECT_DIR` which defines the full path of the root project folder.
-They way it has been setup from default will not work in our case.
+The way it has been setup from default will not work in our case.
 You have to edit it to following:

 ```Bash
 PROJECT_DIR       = $(abspath $(shell basename $(CURDIR))/../..)